 Air Canada is taking passengers’ temperatures before boarding now as well.

 Seat spacing: As traffic in the air increases, empty middle seats are becoming less common, and passengers may have to fly next to strangers, especially on American and United.
-JetBlue, though, is blocking middle seats on larger aircraft and aisle seats on smaller planes through at least Oct.
-15, and Alaska Airlines has said it will do so through Oct.
-31.
+JetBlue is taking a gradual approach to filling its planes, limiting them to 70 percent full through Dec.
+1, then to 85 percent through Jan.
+7, after which it will resume selling to capacity as demand permits.

-Delta says it is capping seating at 50 percent capacity in first class and 60 percent in the main cabin, and blocking middle seats as well as some aisle seats on planes that have two-by-two configurations through Sept.
-30. Southwest is blocking middle seats through Sept.
+Both Alaska and Delta have said they will block middle seats through Jan.
+6. Southwest is blocking middle seats through Nov.
 30. Allegiant says it spaces people out as practicable “but on fuller flights, that’s not always possible,” according to a spokesperson.
 Allegiant fliers can opt to be notified if their flight exceeds 65 percent capacity and can request a credit voucher or choose another flight, though they must pay any fare difference.

 Cleaning: All carriers have announced enhanced aircraft cleaning procedures, including the use of hospital-grade disinfectants.
-Southwest reports, “We deep clean each plane from nose to tail for nearly 6-7 hours every night,” and says the airline uses “a sophisticated air recirculation system that introduces fresh air into the cabin every second while inflight.”
+Southwest reports, “We deep clean each plane from nose to tail for nearly 6-7 hours every night,” and says the airline uses “a sophisticated air recirculation system that introduces fresh air into the cabin every second while in flight.”
 Delta claims that the airline is using “state-of-the-art air circulation systems with industrial-grade HEPA filters on many Delta aircraft that extract more than 99.99 percent of particles, including viruses.”
 And Air Canada notes that, among other cleaning procedures, “We’re rigorously grooming all headrest covers.”
+Several airlines are touting a new study by the Harvard T.H.
+Chan School of Public Health that put the risk of in-flight disease transmission at low and safer than everyday activities like grocery shopping.

 Entertainment: Many airlines have removed seat-back literature, including in-flight magazines (American’s publication, American Way, is a prominent exception).
 Alaska has moved the content to its app.
 Unless you’re flying JetBlue, don’t assume you’ll have a seat-back screen; most major carriers, including United and American, were already moving their video entertainment to their apps for in-flight viewing before the pandemic.
 JetBlue will enable your personal electronic device to act as the seat-back television remote control on some planes.